 How Are We Doing?

 The Hamilton Police is committed to providing the best service possible.
 Feedback from the public is essential if we are to succeed in this goal.
 If you have questions or comments concerning our operational procedures, or recommendations on how we can improve our service, you may contact the police department and offer your suggestions to any supervisor or the Chief of Police.
-In order to be responsive to the needs of our community, we encourage citizen input.
+In order to be responsive to the needs of our community, we encourage residents and visitors input.
 Your constructive comments about our service, good or bad, will help us to improve and achieve our goal of providing the highest quality police service possible.